 There is no age bar for taking MAT.

 The selection procedure for affiliated institutes through MAT is normally in 2 phases i.e. Online Examination (MAT), and college level selection (through WAT, GD, PI etc.).
 The candidates who satisfy the individual B-School's qualifying criteria in MAT will be called by the respective B-Schools for the next round (College level selection).

 Phase-I: Online examination (MAT)

-According to the exam pattern of MAT 2020, the test was of 150 minutes.
-Candidates had the option to switch between the sections as there was no time limit for a particular section.
+According to the exam pattern of MAT 2020, the test is of 150 minutes.
+Candidates have the option to switch between the sections as there is no time limit for a particular section.
 There are 200 questions with 5 sections and 40 questions in each section.
-Candidates can get one mark for every correct answer and 0.25 marks will be deducted for every wrong answer.
+Candidates can get 1 mark for every correct answer and 0.25 marks will be deducted for every wrong answer.

 Note: Some of the MAT participating institutes do not take into account the marks scored by the candidate in the Indian and Global environment section.

 Phase – II: College level selection (WAT, GD, PI etc.)